 There is no additional premium at issue for the accelerated death benefit feature.
 However, for each chronic illness election and the terminal illness election, we charge an administrative fee.
-There is no administrative fee for the election of the critical illness benefit.
-Since benefits are paid prior to death, a discount will be applied to the death benefit accelerated.
-As a result, the actual amount received will be less than the amount of the death benefit accelerated.

 What effect does acceleration of the death benefit have on the life insurance policy?